sigp/lighthouse/book/src/builders.md

 ```
 lighthouse bn --builder https://mainnet-builder.test
 ```
-The `--builder` flag will cause the beacon node to query the provided URL during block production for a block payload whose transactions have been stubbed out.
+The `--builder` flag will cause the beacon node to query the provided URL during block production for a block payload with stubbed-out transactions.
 If this request fails, Lighthouse will fall back to the local execution engine and produce a block using transactions gathered and verified locally.

 The beacon node will *only* query for this type of block (a "blinded" block) when a validator specifically requests it.
 Otherwise, it will continue to serve full blocks as normal.
 In order to configure the validator client to query for blinded blocks, you should use the following flag:

 ```